 With regard to Board consideration of input in policy decision-making (ATRT1 Recommendation #20), ATRT2 found this implementation to be incomplete.
 Although the ICANN Board and the GAC have developed a modality that allows the latter’s advice to be received, reviewed, considered, and discussed with decisions explained, and the Supporting Organizations have rich Bylaws text defining processes for consideration of policy advice, the remaining Advisory Committees may offer advice but there is no defined response mechanism.
 In fact, there isn't even a Bylaws obligation on the ICANN Board to respond.

 With Regard to restructuring review mechanisms (ATRT1 Recommendation #23), ATR2 also found this to be incomplete.
-Review mechanism is only the last stage of the PDP process, but one where the objectives of AOC 9.1(d) are at risk.
+Review mechanism is only the last stage of the PDP process, but one where the objectives of AoC 9.1(d) are at risk.
 Review mechanism should be a “final” guarantee that there is wide support for decisions.
 It should not be seen as a way to solve process logjams at this stage alone.

 With regard to Board Reconsideration issues, ATRT2 found that Recommendations #25 remains incomplete.
 While steps were taken to clarify the process, the issues described above indicate that it still requires clarification.